Charles Schwab Solo 401(k) Plan: The #1 Way to Maximize

 How do They Work for Small Business?

-The largest difference with the Solo 401K is the fact that you are the employer and the employee.
-Both contributions come from you – one is your earnings and the other is your share of profit-sharing.
-As the ‘employee’ you are able to contribute up to $19,500 toward your retirement account.
-If you earn less than that per year, you may contribute up to 100% of your earnings, but $19,500 is the maximum.
+The largest difference with the Solo 401(k) is the fact that you are the employer and the employee.
+Both contributions come from you – one is your employee deferral, and the other is your company profit-sharing.
+As the ‘employee’ you are able to contribute up to the deferral maximum toward your retirement account.
+If you earn less than that per year, you may contribute up to 100% of your earnings.

-As the ‘employer’ you may contribute the lesser of $57,000 or 25% of your earned income minus ½ your self-employment tax.
-If you are over 50 years old, you may also contribute an extra $6,500 for catch-up contributions, helping you get even further with your retirement savings.
+As the ‘employer’ you may contribute the lesser of the annual limit or 25% of your earned income minus ½ your self-employment tax.
+If you are over 50 years old, you may also contribute an extra catch-up contribution, helping you get even further with your retirement savings.

 • Apply for your EIN, Employer Identification Number.
 You apply for the number with the IRS.
 The process is completely online and only takes a few minutes.